 For a unique view of Tower Bridge – and a unique dining experience – book an igloo at Coppa Club Tower Bridge.

 Oh, you can even spend New Year‘s Eve here – plan in advance as it is a popular place.
 Yes, I was too late, and though I checked the website more than 1 week in advance, there were hardly any free tables left for dinner.
 I still think it is one of the best things to do in London in winter, even though I haven’t experienced it myself.

-If you are into shopping, then London is the perfect place – with its numerous shopping streets and markets, you will for sure find something for your loved ones (or even for you).
+If you are into shopping, then London is the perfect place.
+With its numerous shopping streets and markets, you will for sure find something for your loved ones (or even for you).

 Be careful not to go overboard with the many shopping options and don’t buy things you don’t need – which can easily happen with all the temptations.
 But if you still need something, London is the perfect place for some shopping – even after Christmas, as you then have the sales starting in January.

 Covent Garden is always worth a trip, and so it is, of course, also during the Christmas month.